Model Selection in the Claude Agent SDK

 | Opus | Complex analysis, maximum capability tasks | Highest quality, highest cost |

-Pass the model name to your query options:
+Pass the model name directly to your query options:

 for await (const message of query(messages(), {